 The Informatics Lab is designed for innovative and collaborative hands-on learning experiences.
 It is a place for UC researchers and graduate students to connect, collaborate, and receive research support services.

-To reserve the room or suggest software, contact us at email@example.com.
+To reserve the room fill out the form at http://med.uc.edu/comlibraries/informatics-lab-form/.
+With any other questions please contact us at firstname.lastname@example.org.
 The primary audience for the space is faculty and graduate students at the UC Academic Health Center.

 Technology and Software

 Windows 7: ArcGIS, Office, Skype, SPSS, SAS, CLC Main Workbench, R, Rstudio Desktop, 7Zip, Notepad++, Python+scipy+NumPy, MySQL Workbench, Cytoscape, Adobe Creative Cloud, VMware, Chrome, Q-GIS, EpiInfo, GeoDA, SatScan, McAfee, Java, Citrix Workspace, Firefox ESR, Tight VNC, Write-N-Cite, RefWorks

 OSX: Office, Skype, SPSS, SAS, Adobe Creative Cloud, R, RStudio Desktop, Cytoscape, Chrome, TextMate, The Unarchiver, Python+scipy+NumPy IGV, MySQL Workbench, Q-GIS, EpiInfo, GeoDA, TerraGo Toolbar, SatScan, XCODE, Firefox ESR, McAfee, WEPA Print App, MakerBot, Maker Ware for Digitizer